wavefrontHQ/docs/pages/doc/users_managing.md

   1. Add the email address associated with the new user.
 You can enter up to 25 unique email addresses separated by commas or whitespace.
 Click **Add**.
 New users receive an email with a link to activate their account and set their password.

-### Removing Users
+## Removing Users
 You remove a user from the Users page.
-Locate the email address of the user to remove and click the <span class="fa-times-circle fa" style="color: red;"></span> icon to the left of the name.
+Locate the email address of the user to remove and click the <i class="fa-times fa" style="color: red;"/> icon to the left of the name.
 When you click the icon, a prompt displays requiring you to confirm permanently removing that user from Wavefront.
 You cannot delete your own account from Wavefront.

 ## Setting Default Permissions for New Users